 GAYFEST NYC Announces Fourth Annual Festival May 6 - June 6

-Romeo and Hamlet is a comedy on marriage equality in the style of William Shakespeare.
+A comedy on marriage equality in the style of William Shakespeare.
 Romeo goes to the ball where he is soon to meet the beautiful young Juliet, but bumps into the dashing prince Hamlet instead.
 Naturally, the two fall hopelessly in love.
 While Hamlet strives to juggle the pressures of his new-found love, his arch-conservative family, and his quest for revenge, he must also keep his secrets from the woman he is sworn to marry: Hell hath no fury like a Juliet scorned.
-Winner of the 2005 Outstanding Original Script, CAT Awards (Canada).

 "GAYFEST NYC's mission is twofold," said Jack W. Batman, co-Producer of the festival.
 "First, to develop new voices for the LGBT community and, in doing so, expand the reach and accessibility of both emerging and established playwrights, composers and lyricists while providing high level entertainment to a discerning and supportive audience.
 The second part of our mission is to give back.
 To that end, through our fundraising efforts and the generosity of our sponsors, advertisers and supporters, we have established a scholarship fund to benefit students of Harvey Milk High School," continued Batman.
 "Since 2007, GAYFEST NYC, Inc. has awarded twenty-three scholarships to graduating seniors and established an accredited elective Playwriting program at the school."